andrelandgraf/react-oauth2-skeleton/README.md

 - Run `aws configure` and configure the access keys (use eu-west-1 as your region).
 - Run `npm run deploy` to push the repository to the AWS S3 bucket.
 - Check out the app under: http://your-app-name.s3-website-eu-west-1.amazonaws.com

+### OAuth

+OAuth offers a rich set of protocols to allow authorized API calls.
+This skeleton includes logic and program flow for login and register functionality and account linking for third-party services (e.g. Amazon Alexa account linking).

+#### Account Linking

+Be aware that account linking will require https support.
+For an easy setup of https, build on top of the Deployment steps and integrate CloudFront for your S3 bucket to support https calls.

 ### `npm run build` fails to minify